 Although advisors may be providing the same type of investment and planning advice, the way they communicate and support clients are changing.
 Julie notes that financial advisors need to be intentional about what and how they communicate.
 This will ensure they have meaningful client conversations online.
 For many, this is a challenge requiring new skills.

 “There are definitely advisors – few and far between – who have gone down this path already and so this wasn’t a shift,” said Julie.
 “But for the vast majority, they relied on meeting in-person or believed it was critical to their ability to connect.”

 Julie recommends that advisors tackle the shift to online engagement by first investing effort into listening to clients and understanding their situation.
 According to research by Absolute Engagement, 84 percent of clients surveyed said that asking for feedback demonstrates the advisors’ commitment to their business.
 Tapping into client needs provides focus so advisors can co-create the conversation.

 “Lately there has been an increase in anxiety and vulnerability.
 The financial advisor can support clients and share how this all connects to their portfolio,” Julie said.
 “People are in such a state of flux right now that advisors need to have conversations about that and really understand how clients are feeling first.”

-She notes that advisors can use surveys via email to check in with clients, embedding questions on preferred frequency of engagement or topics of concern.
+Advisors can use surveys via email to check in with clients, she explains, embedding questions on preferred frequency of engagement or topics of concern.
 That can shape discussions that are relevant to clients and make online conversations more meaningful.